tigerbeetle/tigerbeetle/docs/coding/time.md

 serializability](http://www.bailis.org/blog/linearizability-versus-serializability/) for all
 operations.

-In other words, for an external observer, TigerBeetle cluster behaves as if it is just a single machine which processes the incoming requests in-order.
+In other words, to an external observer, TigerBeetle cluster behaves as if it is just a single machine which processes the incoming requests in order.
 If an application submits a batch of transfers with transfer `T1`, receives a reply, and then submits a batch with another transfer `T2`, it is guaranteed that `T2` will observe the effects of `T1`.
-Note, however, that there could be concurrent requests from multiple applications, so, unless `T1` and `T2` are in the same batch of transfers, some other transfer could happen in-between them.
+Note, however, that there could be concurrent requests from multiple applications, so, unless `T1` and `T2` are in the same batch of transfers, some other transfer could happen in between them.
 See the [reference](../reference/sessions.md) for precise guarantees.

 ## Physical Time